Burnout in the workplace: how to prevent and manage it

 Supporting wellbeing in ECEC workplace teams

-With this in mind, to ensure educators have the capacity to be caring, patient and enthusiastic in the workplace, it is vital that early childhood education services put effort into supporting wellbeing.
+With this in mind, to ensure educators can be caring, patient and enthusiastic in the workplace, it is vital that early childhood education services put effort into supporting wellbeing.
 Employers and senior management in early childhood education settings can support staff in many ways, including:

 • Offering support: You don’t need to wait for employees to ask for help or support — if you identify a staff member who seems like they might need something, reach out.
 It could be as simple as offering a change of shift or asking if they need to talk about anything.

-We are all in this together, and no-one is immune to burnout.
-By putting the human beings in the workplace (including ourselves!) at the top of the priority list, we place everyone in the early childhood education sector in the best position for success in the short and long-term.
+We are all in this together, and no one is immune to burnout.
+By putting human beings in the workplace (including ourselves!) at the top of the priority list, we place everyone in the early childhood education sector in the best position for success in the short and long term.

 That means we can all continue to work towards giving children a strong foundation for a bright future.